mamba-org/mamba/README.md

 ### Development installation

-Make sure to have the following requirements in your conda environment:
+Make sure you install mamba's requirements in your conda environment:

-`mamba install cmake compilers pybind11 libsolv libarchive libcurl nlohmann_json pip cpp-filesystem yaml-cpp reproc-cpp -c conda-forge`
+`mamba env update --name <conda_env> --file environment-dev.yml`

 If you build mamba in a different environment than base, you must also install conda in that environment: